souljaboy764/moveint_ros/README.md

-Start up the robot scripts from by running `prepare_kobo.launch` or `prepare_pepper.launch`

-once they are setup and the user is ready, run `rmdn_kobo.launch` or `rmdn_pepper.launch`

-# rmdn_hri_ros
+# moveint_ros

-ROS Package to run the [RMDN-HRI](https://github.com/souljaboy764/rmdn_hri) models on the Pepper Robot and the Kobo Robot for Root-to-Human Handovers.
+ROS Package to run the [MoVEInt](https://github.com/souljaboy764/moveint) models on the Pepper Robot and the Kobo Robot for Robot-to-Human Handovers.

 ## Dependencies